olaviinha/NeuralDialogueAudiolizer/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/olaviinha/NeuralInterviewAudiolizer/blob/main/NeuralInterviewAudiolizer.ipynb)

-Neural Interview Audiolizer is a ".txt to .wav" notebook that turns textual dialogue (e.g. an interview, a chat) of two individuals to audio dialogue, currently using either [Google Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech) (wavenet voices only) or [Amazon Polly Text-to-Speech API](https://aws.amazon.com/polly/) (neural engine voices only).
+Neural Interview Audiolizer is a ".txt to .wav converter" that turns textual dialogue (e.g. an interview, a chat) of two individuals to audio dialogue, currently using either [Google Cloud Text-to-Speech API](https://cloud.google.com/text-to-speech) (wavenet voices only) or [Amazon Polly Text-to-Speech API](https://aws.amazon.com/polly/) (neural engine voices only).

 It was made to run in [Google Colaboratory](https://colab.research.google.com/) (i.e. your browser), using [your Google Drive](https://drive.google.com/drive/my-drive) as data source and storage.